Fall Wildlife & Natural History Safaris

 Bighorn Sheep Safari

-Dates: Fall 2015: Offered November 19th through December 9th, Monday or Thursday arrival only.
+Dates: Fall 2015: Offered November 10th through December 4th, Thursday arrival only.

 Overlooked by the grandeur of the Tetons, elk, moose, eagles, mule deer and possibly even wolves and bears converge on the Gros Ventre plains.
 Grand Teton National Park is the winter destination for some of North-Americas largest herds and their predators.
 Together we delve into the delicate balance of life in this beautiful but fragile environment.
 In the nearby Whisky Basin Wildlife Management Area we join the largest wintering herd of Rocky Mountain Bighorn Sheep in the world and watch violent displays of dominance during their rut.
 Following the footsteps of the Sheepeater Indians, we discover 4,000 year old petroglyphs detailing the pathway of their seasonal migration.